 We next turn our attention to exploring where the informativeness of acquisition plans comes from.

-We expect acquisition plans to be a stronger predictor of future acquisition activity when planning firms' target selection strategy involves an internal M&A pipeline and planning firms explicitly communicate their commitment to future acquisitions to execute their growth strategy.
+We expect acquisition plans to be an even stronger predictor of future acquisition activity when planning firms' target selection strategy involves an internal M&A pipeline and planning firms explicitly communicate their commitment to future acquisitions to execute their growth strategy.
 This is because such firms have already expended resources to build and maintain an acquisition pipeline and are committed to acquisitions to pursue their corporate growth strategy.
 Our findings are consistent with this view.
-For instance, acquisition-planning firms with an internal M&A pipeline (conveying commitment to future acquisitions) are 118.86% (128.78%) incrementally more likely to engaging in subsequent acquisitions, compared to 39.23% (51.66%) incrementally higher acquisition propensities for acquisition-planning firms that are merely on the look-out for potential acquisition opportunities (noncommitted to acquisitions).
+For instance, acquisition-planning firms with an internal M&A pipeline (conveying commitment to future acquisitions) are 188.23% (167.06%) incrementally more likely to engaging in subsequent acquisitions, compared to 86.30% (87.12%) incrementally higher acquisition propensities for acquisition-planning firms that are merely on the look-out for potential acquisition opportunities (noncommitted to acquisitions).

 We investigate next why firms announce acquisition plans.
 First, we expect firms to communicate acquisition plans to utilize information from capital markets' reaction to acquisition plan announcements, so that they can take the market's feedback into account when deciding whether to pursue acquisitions as well as about how to implement their acquisition plans.
-Learning from the financial market feedback could be especially important in the context of acquisitions given that these inorganic investments are significantly larger than other periodic investments, difficult-to-reverse with highly uncertain outcomes, and past research shows that many acquisitions destroy shareholder wealth (Moeller, Schlingemann and Stulz, 2005).
-Distinguishing acquisition plan announcements based on whether capital markets react positively or negatively to their announcements, we indeed find strong evidence for the investment allocation role of market feedback.
+Learning from the financial market feedback could be especially important in the context of acquisitions given that they are difficult to reverse investments with highly uncertain outcomes, and past research shows that many acquisitions destroy shareholder wealth (Moeller, Schlingemann and Stulz, 2005).
+Distinguishing acquisition plan announcements based on whether capital markets react positively or negatively to their announcements, we indeed find strong evidence for the investment allocation role of market feedback for corporate acquisitions.
 Specifically, acquisition plan announcements accompanied by positive market reactions are associated with a greater propensity of engaging in subsequent acquisitions relative to acquisition plan announcements eliciting negative market reactions.
 We would also expect market feedback to be most important for firms that have more flexible acquisition plans.
 Consistently, we find that these results are most important for firms that are not committed to acquisitions to implement their corporate strategy and for firms that have expended resources to develop and maintain an internal M&A pipeline.